Effective starting with the class of 2015

 Two additional courses at the 300 level or above, at least one of which must be in contemporary performance theory/practice.
 One relevant course in a department outside of theatre may count in this category with advance permission of the chair or theatre faculty.

-It is highly recommended that students complete either THE 335 or THE 355 by the end of their junior year.
+Either THE 335 or THE 355 must be completed by the end of the junior year.